pfsense/docs/source/usermanager/using-mysql-with-freeradius.rst

 database.
 Of course this can be done with some tools like phpMyAdmin but knowledge about those is also required.

-My suggestion is to use the pfSense/FreeRADIUS GUI.
-Many features are supported there with an easy to use GUI.
+My suggestion is to use the pfSense®/FreeRADIUS webGUI.
+Many features are supported there with an easy to use webGUI.
 If problems are encountered, dropping access-requests then first check with status server updates what the problem is.